sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Software_Locations_and_Environment_Variables.md

 Below is a summary of where Titanium-related components are typically stored and the system variables that should be configured.

-The paths shown are the locations on our running systems.
-As these configurations are tried and tested with Titanium, try to keep yours as similar as possible to this.
+{{% alert title="⚠️ Warning" color="primary" %}}The paths shown are the locations on our running systems.
+As these configurations are tried and tested with Titanium, try to keep yours as similar as possible to this.{{% /alert %}}

 | Package | Environment Variable | Local Path | Notes |
 | --- | --- | --- | --- |